This post contains affiliate links. Please see our disclosure policy.

 Let cakes cool in the pans on cooling racks for 10 minutes.
 Then, invert onto cooling racks to cool completely before frosting and assembling.

-• Make the Frosting: In a large mixing bowl, cream together the softened butter and cream cheese on high for 2 minutes.
-Add the powdered sugar in 3 additions, mixing until smooth between each.
-Add the vanilla and a pinch of salt and mix.
+• Make the Frosting: In a large mixing bowl, cream the softened butter until creamy, 30 seconds to 1 minute.
+Add the powdered sugar in 3 additions, mixing until smooth between each, adding heavy cream as needed to help it come together.
+Mix in the vanilla & a pinch of salt.
+Beat in the cream cheese last, on medium high speed, until completely smooth.

 • Assemble & Frost the Cake: Place the first cake layer on a cake stand protected with wax paper strips, or a turntable.
 (A turntable is the easiest!)
 Use 1 and 1/2 cups of frosting to top the layer, spreading it evenly with an offset spatula.
 Repeat with the second layer.
 Add the final layer and give the cake a thin layer of frosting on top and on the sides.
 Use a cake scraper to smooth out and remove excess frosting.
 This is your crumb coat, so don't fret if it isn't perfect.
 Pop the cake in the fridge for 30 minutes or until the frosting is set.
 Then, use the remaining frosting to frost the cake, using the cake scraper to smooth the top and sides.